mechmotum/skijumpdesign/docs/build-jump.rst

 The equivalent fall height of the landing surface can be recalculated at constant intervals relative to the provided takeoff point or start of the surface.
-This is best used to analyze a measured landing surface and explained in :ref:`analyze-jump <analyze-jump>`.
+This is best used to analyze a measured landing surface and explained in the example of how to analyze a jump.

 .. plot::
    :include-source: True
    :context: close-figs
    :width: 600px

+   from skijumpdesign.functions import plot_efh

    dist, efh = landing.calculate_efh(takeoff_ang, takeoff.end, skier, increment=0.2)
-   landing.plot_efh(dist,efh)
+   plot_efh(landing, takeoff_ang, takeoff.end)

 Entire Jump
 ===========